brandur/sorg/content/drafts/postgres-sortsupport.md

 }
 ```

-It also covers aborting the case where we have some
+It also covers aborting the case where we have a data set
-degenerate data set that's poorly suited to the abbreviated
+that's poorly suited to the abbreviated key format.
+For
-key format.
-For example, imagine a million UUIDs that all
+example, imagine a million UUIDs that all shared a common
-shared a common prefix in their first eight bytes, but were
+prefix in their first eight bytes, but were distinct in
-distinct in their last eight.
-Realistically this should be
+their last eight.
+Realistically this will be extremely
-extremely unusual, so abbreviated key conversion will
+unusual, so abbreviated key conversion will rarely abort.
-rarely abort.

 ### Tuples and data types (#tuples)